neomatrix369/AIE7-Cert-Challenge/docs/Report.md

     - Pell Grant eligibility and award amounts
     - Need-based grant requirements
     - How Pell Grants interact with other financial aid
-- one complaints.csv file (4.5K records) -- contains complains from the customers of the Student Loan program
+- one complaints.csv file (4,547 raw → 825 unfiltered -> 480 usable rows after quality filtering) -- contains complaints from the customers of the Student Loan program
 - Additional APIs used to supplement context to the LLM:
   - StudentAid.gov API: Official federal guidance lookup
   - MOHELA API: Servicer-specific information